openfaas/openfaas.github.io/_posts/2025-04-16-local-llm-openfaas-edge.md

 The rise of hosted LLMs has been meteoric, but many Non-Disclosure Agreements (NDAs) would prevent you from using them.
 We explore how a self-hosted solution protects your data.

+This post at a glance:

+* Pros and cons of hosted vs. self-hosted LLMs.
+* Bill of materials for a PC with cost-effective Nvidia GPUs
+* Configuration for OpenFaaS Edge with Ollama
+* Sample function and test data for categorizing cold outreach emails
+* Past posts on AI and LLMs from OpenFaaS and sister companies

 ## Why Self-Hosted LLMs?

 Self-hosted models are great for experimentation and exploring what is possible, without having to worry about how much your API calls are costing you ($$$).
 Practically speaking, they are the only option if you are dealing with Confidential Information covered by an NDA.